Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2020-05-05-Minetest-birthday.md

 1. First, a Zoom meeting to say happy-birthday and blow out the candles.

-2. Those who had gotten through the install-and-config process, a Minetest sandbox for the kids to play in.
+2. For those parents who had gotten through the install-and-config process, a Minetest sandbox for the kids to play in.

 # The Zoom Party